-VIRTUAL PROGRAMS AVAILABLE – contact us for details.
+VIRTUAL PROGRAMS AVAILABLE – click here for information on programs.

-Grades 1, 2, 3, 5 and 7 can visit our museums for curriculum-based tours that are engaging, interactive and memorable.
-If you have a request for another grade level (including pre-school and Kindergarten classes), please contact us.
+Visit our museums for curriculum-based tours that are engaging, interactive and memorable!
+If you have a special program request, please contact us.
 We would love to create a custom program for you.

 Pre-visits to your classroom(s) are an option we are happy to offer, free of charge!

-Programs typically run 1.5 hours but, again, can be customized for your specific preferences.
+Program length varies from 30-90 minutes, but can be customized for your specific preferences.
 Our sites have ample parking for buses, and we can provide a nice spot for your students to enjoy a bag-lunch.
-The cost of a 1.5 hour program is $5.00 per student and free admission is offered to teachers and chaperones!
+The cost is $5.00 per student and free admission is offered to teachers and chaperones!

 Programs at Macaulay Heritage Park are offered year-round; the other museum sites offer programming seasonally, April through October.

-Site rentals for each of the museums are arranged through the Head Curator.
+Site rentals for each of the museums are arranged through staff.
 The rental form for Macaulay Heritage Park can be found below.